SylviBlossom/LC-SmartItemSaving/README.md

 ## Current features
 - Prevent corruption of items in ship when items are added/removed by mods
+- Prevent corruption of ship unlockables/furniture too
 - Create backup when save is loaded (only one)

 ## Planned features
-- Also prevent corruption of ship unlockables (furniture)
 - Prevent items falling through the floor on load
 - Save item rotation
+- Resolve name conflicts for ship unlockables
 - *Maybe* Increase item save limit to 999 (configurable)